- Photo creditTonquin Beach boardwalk, Kevin Midgley

 - You'll Love: The amazing, top-of-world views of Clayoquot Sound and its islands, and boasting that you climbed Lone Cone.

-This is Tofino’s newest trail, winding through ancient rainforest and along the open ocean shoreline.
+This is Tofino’s newest trail, winding through ancient rainforest, along the open ocean shoreline and down to Tonquin Beach.
 Once the 2 kilometre (1.24 mile) trail is completed, it will connect Tonquin Beach to MacKenzie Beach.

 - Distance: 2 kilometres (1.24 mile) once completed.

-- Location: From the Post Office, travel south on First Street, past the hospital and a small park.
-Turn left on Arnet Street, up to a parking lot adjacent to the Tofino Community Centre and Bike Skills Park.
+- Location: From the Post Office (at the intersection of Campbell and First Streets - look for the flashing red light), travel south on First Street, past the hospital and a small park.
+Turn left on Arnet Street, up to a parking lot adjacent to the Tofino Community Centre and Tuff City Bike Skills Park.

 - Difficulty: Easy.
 Does involve some steps to and from Tonquin Beach.